stuckerj1/bff/refactor_plan.md

 This repo is being refactored to support running many parameterized benchmark workspaces so Fabric capacity/metrics can be captured per test configuration.

 TL;DR — approach
-- Use a parameter-sets YAML (config/parameter_sets.yaml) to declare the datasets and test combinations.
+- Use a parameter-sets YAML (config/parameter_sets.yml) to declare the datasets and test combinations.
 - Each parameter set corresponds to one "actions" workspace where capacity metrics are most meaningful.
 - A central "Controller" workspace will run the controller_orchestrator notebook/script to launch the per-workspace runs in sequence.
-- Results (metrics table snapshot) are archived per parameter set into ADLS so the Controller workspace can visualize them centrally.
+- Results (metrics table snapshot) are saved into a metrics lakehouse so the Controller workspace can visualize them centrally.

 What I added (templates)
-- config/parameter_sets.yaml — declare datasets and parameter sets (row_count, source, format, update_strategy, etc.).
+- config/parameter_sets.yml — declare datasets and parameter sets (row_count, source, format, update_strategy, etc.).
-- notebooks/controller_orchestrator.ipynb / controller_orchestrator.py — synapse-friendly orchestrator to loop parameter sets and run the canonical notebooks.
+- notebooks/controller_orchestrator.ipynb — synapse-friendly orchestrator to loop parameter sets and run the canonical notebooks.
 - Starter guidance and snippets to wire provisioning, orchestration, and visualization.

 Prerequisites
-- GitHub repo checked out in your Controller workspace (or make notebooks available in each actions workspace).
-- Azure credentials available for provisioning and workspace operations:
+- Common credentials available for provisioning and workspace operations and Azure SQL connection:  FabricBenchmarkingProvisioner
-  - Recommended: a single service principal or user credential used by the Controller and action workspaces (this repo assumes the same credentials are available in each workspace).
-  - In GitHub Actions: store as `AZURE_CREDENTIALS` (or AZ_CLIENT_ID / AZ_CLIENT_SECRET / AZ_TENANT_ID).
-- Fabric / Synapse permissions:
-  - The credential must be able to create or write to the BenchmarkLakehouse.metrics table (or the Controller must be able to aggregate metrics after runs).
-- ADLS location for archived metrics:
-  - Example: `abfss://FabricBenchmarking@onelake.dfs.fabric.microsoft.com/BFF-Results`
-- Optional: Azure SQL credentials if using `source: sql`.
-- Local tooling for CI (if using workflows): az CLI, Python (pyyaml), node/npm if you use doctoc etc.

 How to use (high level)
-1. Edit config/parameter_sets.yaml to add datasets and the parameter_sets (workspaces) you want to run.
+1. Edit config/parameter_sets.yml to add datasets and the parameter_sets (workspaces) you want to run.
 2. Provision the BFF Controller workspace (manual or automated).
    - Generate synthetic data as specified in `datasets` (the Controller can seed both DataSourceLakehouse and external Azure SQL).
    - Create a `MetricsLakehouse` (a lakehouse that will host the central metrics table) used by the Controller for aggregation/visualization.
 3. For each action workspace (workspace name = parameter_set.name), provision:
-   - The notebooks: `1.GenerateData`, `2.IngestData`, `3.ApplyUpdates`, `4.RunQueries`
+   - The notebooks: `1.IngestData`, `2.ApplyUpdates`, `3.RunQueries`
    - Data source: `DataSourceLakehouse` or `DataSource_Azure_SQL` as required by the parameter set
    - Data destination: `BenchmarkLakehouse` (delta tables) or `BenchmarkWarehouse` (warehouse tables) depending on `format`
 4. In the BFF Controller workspace, run `notebooks/controller_orchestrator.py` (update `NOTEBOOK_PATHS` to refer to the notebook paths in the action workspaces).
 The orchestrator:
-   - Reads `config/parameter_sets.yaml`
+   - Reads `config/parameter_sets.yml`
    - Merges dataset-level settings (row counts, fractions, seeds) with each parameter_set
    - Calls each action workspace's notebooks (via `mssparkutils.notebook.run`) passing a params dict
    - Archives a snapshot of `BenchmarkLakehouse.metrics` per run into ADLS for long-term analysis